MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-custom-apps.md

 ---
-title: Add custom apps to Cloud Discovery in Cloud App Security
+title: Add custom apps to Cloud Discovery in Defender for Cloud Apps
-description: This topic provides information about how to add custom apps to Cloud Discovery in Cloud App Security to monitor Shadow IT. ms.date: 12/10/2018 ms.topic: how-to
+description: This topic provides information about how to add custom apps to Cloud Discovery in Defender for Cloud Apps to monitor Shadow IT. ms.date: 12/10/2018 ms.topic: how-to
 ---